Esperantists will long remember the

 Shortly after this meeting, we had the official aferkunsido, in which Treasurer David Beck presented the financial situation and the proposed budget for the membership’s approval.
 His presentation set a new standard of professionalism for the organization!
 Alex then announced the results of this year’s voting, which saw Ruth Kevess-Cohen join the board, and Fred Meyer and Charlotte Burton elected for a second term.
 Charlotte also summarized notes from each of the working groups on the plans which had begun to take shape, to the enthusiasm of the members, and Duncan Charters, president of UEA, briefly spoke at the end to emphasize UEA’s desire to work with and support the Esperanto movement in the US.

-The UK organizers had already organized some amazing evening entertainment on previous nights, but Thursday’s program was unike elstara: the debut of 1910, a new play about Zamenhof’s visit to Washington and Montreal in 1910, written and directed by Ĵenja Amis, a former member of the Atlanta Esperanto society (and my first Esperanto teacher).
+The UK organizers had already organized some amazing evening entertainment on previous nights, but Thursday’s program was unike elstara: the debut of 1910, a new play about Zamenhof’s visit to Washington and Montreal in 1910, written and produced by Ĵenja Amis, a former member of the Atlanta Esperanto society (and my first Esperanto teacher).
 She now lives in Montreal and was a major part of the organizing team for this congress.
-Several other Americans played major and minor parts in the play: Alena Adler played the supporting role (outstandingly, I should say!), while Elle Beck, Rafa Nogueras, and myself were in a group that asked questions from the audience, and Alex Miller filmed.
+Several other Americans played major and minor parts in the play: Alena Adler directed and also played the supporting role (outstandingly, I should say!), while Elle Beck, Rafa Nogueras, and myself were in a group that asked questions from the audience, and Alex Miller filmed.
 1910 will certainly set a new standard for Esperanto theater, and the several minutes of standing ovation after it concluded confirm this.
 Afterwards, a representative of KEA (the Canadian Esperanto Association) came to the stage to announce that KEA had voted to confer Ĵenja with honorary membership, leading to renewed standing ovations.

 Day 7: Friday, August 12